bee2805/BattleofTheGenerations/README.md

 ![image3][image3]
 ### Categories

-The user can choose different categories that they’d like to play.
+The user can choose different categories that they would like to play.

 ![image4][image4]
 ### Questions